deansher/Cy/README.md

 can any other kind of monad other than IO, but the built-in support for stateful effects through vars and actors makes this less commonly necessary.

-The design of the Cy platform is also driven by a belief that support for the real-world process of developing and maintaining code is just as important as the language itself and deserves the same level of design attention from the very beginning:
+From a platform perspective, Cy is driven by a belief that support for the real-world process of developing and maintaining code is just as important as the language itself.
+These platform elements deserve the same level of design attention from the very beginning:

 - API contracts and testing.
 - Publishing, versioning, and dependency management.